-But aren’t we just being lured into a false sense of financial security?
+But are we just being lured into a false sense of financial security?

 At least Laybuy used to make you pay off the item before you received your goods and credit cards had a bad enough reputation from your parents you’d at least think twice before making a large purchase.
 But, Afterpay where do you draw the line?

 Afterpay encourages impulse purchases and disguising the cost by allowing consumers to break down the cost into x4 instalments and let’s face it, 4 x $25 sounds a whole lot better than $100.

 How does it work?

 As the name suggests, you take the item home on the spot and pay for it later in 4 equal fortnightly instalments.
 Afterpay is interest free and no application fees with repayments made automatically.